 I forgot my password.
 What should I do?

 Go to the online course.
 Click on the sign-in icon (top-right corner).
 Then, click the "I forgot" button and follow the instructions.

 Why should cookies be enabled?

 Cookies are needed for identification after signing in.
 Without cookies, you would need to identify yourself by signing in every time your progress is saved or whenever you load a new lesson.
-This would be so impractical that we require cookies to be enabled to use the course.
+This would be so impractical that we require cookies to be enabled to use the online course.

 If you prefer not to allow cookies for all sites, you can also just accept them from learningtagalog.com and other trusted sites.